nextapps-de/flexsearch/README.md

 - Every charset collection (files in folder `/lang/**.js`) is now exported as a config object (instead of a function).
 This config needs to be created by passing to the constructor `new Encoder(config)` or can be added to an existing instance via `encoder.assign(config)`.
 The reason was to keep the default encoder configuration when having multiple document indexes.
 - The property `bool` from DocumentOptions was removed (replaced by `Resolver`)
 - The static methods `FlexSearch.registerCharset()` and `FlexSearch.registerLanguage()` was removed, those collections are now exported to `FlexSearch.Charset` which can be accessed as module `import { Charset } from "flexsearch"` and language packs are now applied by `encoder.assign()`
+- Instead of e.g. "latin:simple" the Charset collection is exported as a module and has to be imported by e.g. `import LatinSimple from "./charset.js"` and then assigned to an existing Encoder by `encoder.assign(LatinSimple)` or by creation `encoder = new Encoder(LatinSimple)`
+- You can import language packs by `dist/module/lang/*` when using ESM and by `const EnglishPreset = require("flexsearch/lang/en");` when using CommonJS (Node.js)